tasket/wyng-util-qubes/README.md

 #### restore
 `restore [vm names] [--session=YYYYMMDD-HHMMSS] [--exclude=vmname] [--include-disposable] [--pool=poolname]`

 Restores VMs from a Wyng archive into a Qubes system.
-VM names and/or a session (containing one or more VMs) may be specified.
+VM names and/or a _session_ (containing one or more VMs) may be specified.
 If a session is not specified, the last session will be auto-selected; if only a session is specified, all of the VMs in the session will be selected.

 #### verify
 `verify [vm names] [--session=YYYYMMDD-HHMMSS] [--exclude=vmname]`

+Verifies the integrity of archived VMs.
+Specifying a _session_ by itself will verify all VMs in that session.

+#### prune
+`prune [vm names] [--session=YYYYMMDD-HHMMSS] [--autoprune=<off|on|full>]`

+Removes older backup sessions from the archive to reclaim space.
+The latest session cannot be selected for removal.
+See Wyng documentation for specifics on using `--autoprune`.

 #### delete
 `delete <vm name>`

 Deletes a VM from the archive.
 Only one VM may be specified at a time.
+To remove a _session_, see the `prune` command.

 ### Options